Companies that use SparkLayer

 All B2B ecommerce SparkLayer

-SparkLayer We detected 404 customers using SparkLayer and 28 companies that churned or ended their trial.
+SparkLayer We detected 499 companies using SparkLayer and 41 companies that churned.
 The most common industry is Retail (49%) and the most common company size is 2-10 employees (71%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We only track companies that start B2B customer portals in SparkLayer

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login